davidgfolchApium/gitsubmodule-mss2/README.md

 # git-submodule-mss2

-This one receives api call from mms1.
+This one executes API rest call to mss1, via apiClient submodule implementations.

+For the shake of simplicity there is not even MVC architecture implemented.

 ## Initial setup